teiku655/teiku655.github.io/README.md

-# teiku portfolio
+# teiku's portfolio

-This is my personal portfolio site.
+This repository contains the source code for my personal portfolio site.
 It is built using **React**, **Vite**, and **Tailwind CSS**.

 You can view the site at:
 👉 https://teiku655.github.io/

-The source code is available in this repository.